Guadeloupe Basic Travel Information

 Guadeloupe Hotels and Resorts

 Mgallery (Book Now) and Club Med operate "name brand" hotels on Guadeloupe, but most properties are small and locally owned.
 Lodging on Marie-Galante includes a number of guest houses where you get the chance to interact with local families.
 You'll find some lovely beachfront hotels on Les Saintes, including the Bois Joli and Auberge des Petits Saints.
 Private villa rentals are another option on Guadeloupe, Marie-Galante, and Les Saintes.

 Guadeloupe Restaurants and Cuisine

 You'll find great creole and French cuisine throughout the Guadeloupe islands, which have more than 200 restaurants.
 Seafood, of course, is a staple of any menu, from spiny lobster to stewed conch.
 The islands' South Asian influences reflected in curry dishes.
 Come in August for the annual Fete des Cuisinieres, or Festival of Women Cooks.
 Lunch is the main meal of the day for locals.
 On Les Saintes, try to special coconut custard tarts, known as Torrent of Love, sold by the boat dock.

 Guadeloupe History and Culture

-.
-Marie-Galante hosts an annual music featival in May that draws a variety of regional and international acts.
+Carnival season on Guadeloupe runs from the Feast of the Epiphany in January to Easter, peaking in February around Shrove Tuesday.
+Marie-Galante hosts an annual music festival in May that draws a variety of regional and international acts.
 The BPE bank sponsors an annual transatlantic race from Marie-Galante to Belle Ile en Mer in May.
 Towns around the islands hold festivals in honor of their patron saints throughout the year.
 Cockfights are held November to April.